OXOYO/FSE-SKILL-TREE/README.md

 [site](http://selectize.github.io/selectize.js/)  [github](https://github.com/selectize/selectize.js/)

-  Selectize is the hybrid of a textbox and <select> box.
-It's jQuery based and it has autocomplete and native-feeling keyboard navigation; useful for tagging, contact lists, etc.
+  Selectize is the hybrid of a textbox and &lt;select&gt; box.
+It&#39;s jQuery based and it has autocomplete and native-feeling keyboard navigation; useful for tagging, contact lists, etc.